Ericsson/dataplanebook/src/index.rst

 ##########################

 .. note::
-   What you see here is only very early draft of this book.
-It currently consists of a skeleton structure, and three chapters in draft form: :ref:`Introduction`, :ref:`Threading` and :ref:`Statistics`.
+   What you see here is only a very early draft of this book.
+It consists of a skeleton structure, and three chapters in draft
+   form: :ref:`Introduction`, :ref:`Threading` and :ref:`Statistics`.

 .. toctree::
    :maxdepth: 3